Early Reading and Phonics

 High Frequency words and Tricky (non-decodable) Words

 It is incredibly important that every child reads regularly at home.
-This is part of their homework in EYFS and KS1 so it is important that this forms part of your routine at home.
+This is part of the homework for EYFS and KS1 so it is important that this forms part of your routine at home.

 EYFS and Year 1: All children will have a Little Wandle matched scheme book.
 If they are group reading, they will have the book that they have been using during the group reading sessions.

-Year 2: Children will have a Little Wandle reading books k until they are secure with all of the phase 5 sounds.
-They will then move on to small chapter books and then to longer, more complex, books.
+Year 2: Children will have a Little Wandle reading books until they are secure with all of the phase 5 sounds and can read at over 60wpm.
+They will then move on to the Little Wandle Fluency books.
+When the child is fluent and fully understands what they are reading in the smaller chapter books, they become a free reader which means they can choose from our class library.

 All children in EYFS and KS1 will also have a sharing book that they take home to share with an adult.
 This book is the child's choice and is encourages the children to enjoy reading a variety of different texts.
 This could be fiction or non-fiction.